Medicare Advantage Open Enrollment Do's and Don'ts

 Before the MA OEP begins in January, reach out to your clients to make sure they understand their plans and that they are happy with them.
 Let them know you’re available if they have any questions or need further assistance.
 By doing so, you’ll provide your clients with a feeling of security, and as a result, they’ll be far more likely to refer their family and friends to you.

 Remember, if you’re not contacting your clients throughout the year, another agent may seize the opportunity to gain their trust.
-A client who has questions or is confused with their plan is far more susceptible to let another agent write them into an MA plan next time around.
+A client who has questions or is confused with their plan is far more susceptible to allowing another agent write them into an MA plan next time around.
 Protect your business; don’t let the hard work you put into AEP go to waste.

 Questions about compliance requirements during the MA OEP?
-Reach out to us at [email protected]
+Reach out to us at [email protected].

 Share Post